zbmsnj1/Planner-Carrier/src/README.md

        ```
 ## Planner class

-* It is very easy to add new planner subclass inherit from the class (**Planner**), just need add the source code of new planner in `planners/`, and create a new subclass in `planner.py` with relative source code path, relative output path, relative daat path and relative result path for methods(e.g. **mean()**) path.
+* It is very easy to add new planner subclass inherit from the class (**Planner**), just need add the source code of new planner in `planners/`, and create a new subclass in `planner.py` with relative source code path, relative output path, relative daat path and relative result path for methods(e.g. **data_mean()**) path.
 Also need to customize the KEY_WORDS, KEY_WORDS_METHOD and KEY_WORDS_IGNORE.
+Now we only implement the **data_mean()** method.
+If  more methods are needed in future, we can easily add new methods in class : **Planner** and let subclasss **newPlanner** to inherit.
   * KEY_WORDS: to find data corresponding with the key words
-  * KEY_WORDS_METHOD: the funtion of **Basedata** to apply to each key word, for example, FIND_KW return ture if finding the key word in output file, and MAX_INT return the max integer of all found integers by key word in output file
+  * KEY_WORDS_FUNCTION: the funtion of in `processdata.py` to apply for each key word, for example, FIND_KW return ture if finding the key word in output file, and MAX_INT return the max integer of all found integers by key word in output file
   * KEY_WORDS_IGNORE: while use KEY_WORDS_METHOD, it will find interferential data with key word, this help to ignore the unuseful data. (*for example: it will find both `get plan` and `not get plan`, but  if we wish to find only `get plan`, we can add `not` into `KEY_WORDS_IGNORE` to avoid this kind of situation*)

 * Below is an example of subclass: **SAT(Planner)**)